libnet/libnet/README.txt

 libnet provides a fairly portable framework for network packet construction an injection.

-It is widely used, but had become unmaintained at packetfactory.net, and it's author is unreachable.
+It is widely used, but had become unmaintained at packetfactory.net, and its author is unreachable.

 This version was forked from the 1.1.3 release candidate, then bug fixed,